ftassy/GCalTab/README.md

 ### How do I stay connected when I re-open Thunderbird ?
 If you wish to stay connected to Google Calendar, you will have to allow cookies.
 The cookies menu can be access as follow in Thunderbird:
-_Linux/Windows_ : "Edit" > "Preferences" > "Privacy" or "Privacy and Security" > Web Content section.
+_GNU/Linux_ : "Edit" > "Preferences" > "Privacy" or "Privacy and Security" > "Web Content" section.
-_MacOS_ : "Thunderbird" > "Preferences" > "Privacy" or "Privacy and Security" > Web Content section.
+_MacOS_ : "Thunderbird" > "Preferences" > "Privacy" or "Privacy and Security" > "Web Content" section.
+_Windows_ : "Tools" > "Options" > "Privacy" or "Privacy and Security" > "Web Content" section.
 You will have to allow and keep cookies for these three domains:
 * accounts.google.com
 * calendar.google.com